ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-If the client instance indicates that it can [receive a post-interaction redirect or push at a URL](#finish-interaction-modes) and the AS supports this mode for the client instance's request, the AS responds with a `finish` field containing a nonce that the client instance will use in validating the callback as defined in
+If the client instance indicates that it can [receive a post-interaction redirect or push at a URL](#finish-interaction-modes) and the AS supports this mode for the client instance's request, the AS responds with a `push` field containing a nonce that the client instance will use in validating the callback as defined in
 {{interaction-callback}}.

 ~~~
     "interact": {
-        "finish": "MBDOFXG4Y5CVJCX821LH"
+        "push": "MBDOFXG4Y5CVJCX821LH"
     }
 ~~~